An introduction to Columbus and Franklin County Metro Parks

 Our History

 The first Metro Park, Blacklick Woods, opened in October 1948.
-Initially created on August 14, 1945, Metro Parks is an independent political subdivision of the state of Ohio organized under Ohio Revised Code Section 1545 to conserve natural resources and provide natural area parks for people to enjoy.
+Initially created on August 14, 1945, Columbus and Franklin County Metro Parks (Metro Parks) is an independent political subdivision of the state of Ohio organized under Ohio Revised Code Section 1545 to conserve natural resources and provide natural area parks for people to enjoy.
 Metro Parks is a separate subdivision of the state of Ohio and is not under the administration of any other governmental unit.

 The tremendous growth and enduring popularity of Metro Parks is due to the strong support of the community – as voters, as volunteers and as visitors.
 Metro Parks’ primary funding source is the 10-year, 0.95 mill levy approved by Franklin County voters in November 2018.
 The levy provides a sound financial base for operating and improving existing parks as well as acquiring additional land for future preservation.